 In an email, Seth wrote me to clarify slightly.
 “The failure to accommodate Ms. Sheehan’s disability isn’t the basis of the Fourth Amendment claim.
 The Fourth Amendment claim is for an unreasonable seizure (and one reason this seizure was arguably unreasonable is because officers knew of her disability).”

 That’s my fault for trying to compress the whole case into a single sentence, and I appreciate Seth clarifying.
-You should also read this storify of his tweets on the concept of tactical restraint, as I think it’s critical for re-imagining policing.

 One criticism of every piece critical of police violence is the argument that the suspect should have just complied with commands and he or she would have been fine.
 Therefore, the failure to not comply justifies the death or violence.